publiccodenet/about/roles/quality.md

 * be a strong communicator in English
 * have international experience

-## What do we expect from our new codebase steward for quality?
+## What we expect from the codebase steward for quality

 We expect our new codebase steward to: